bbroere/bbroere/README.md

 I have a background in mathematics, and I like puzzles Hence you'll find some of my repositories to be centered around those two subjects.

-🎄Looking for something fun to do during the holidays?
+🎄 Looking for something fun to do during the holidays?
 Take a look at [Advent of Code](https://adventofcode.com/).
+🧩 Need some more (math) puzzles to fill your days?
+[Project Euler](https://projecteuler.net/) might just be your cup of tea.

 ## 📫 How to reach me